DeedClaim

 Signing a deed with a power of attorney requires special care to ensure that the deed is worded correctly.
 The rules that apply can differ from state to state and are not always self-explanatory.
 To understand these rules, we need to look at the three places where the name of the current owner (called a grantor) is listed on the deed: the vesting paragraph, the signature line, and the notary block.

-Need to create a deed to transfer real estate using a power of attorney?
-Our Deed Generator includes the language needed to properly reference the power of attorney.
+Our online deed preparation service includes the language needed to properly reference the power of attorney.
 We also provide step-by-step instructions about how the agent should sign the deed.
-Click here to create your own deed in minutes.

 The Grantor’s Name in the Vesting Paragraph